CGE and Hans Theilade Memorial Bowl

 Peter Wolfe Cloisonne Cup

 Winner: Gillian Harkness

 Young Enamellers Awards

-The Guild of Enamellers is delighted to announce Yasmin Belkhayat as the 2018 winner of their annual Bursary Award.
-Yasmin recently completed the Diploma in Jewellery and Goldsmithing Skills and Design run by the Crafts Council of Ireland based at Kilkenny Campus, University of Maynooth, Ireland.
+The Guild of Enamellers is delighted to announce Valentina Boneva as the 2019 winner of their annual Bursary Award.
+Valentina recently completed the HND Jewellery at Glasgow Kelvin College, Glasgow.

 Here at W.G Ball we would like to offer all members of the Guild of Enamellers a 10% discount on all Jewellery enamels, Wet Process enamels and leadfree painting colours.
 In the past we have offered discount to members on an ad hoc basis but we will now offer a constant, year round discount.
 When you get to the checkout point on our website you will notice that there is an area where you can input a coupon code, if members of the Guild input the code "guild", the discount will automatically be deducted.